jpt13653903/ALCHA/Wiki/MarkDown/Classes.md

 ## Abstract Signal Types

 When calling a function, the function name becomes a reference to the target variable, and the parameters are references to the input parameters.
-This can be used to define abstractions of streaming processors, for example.
-Below is an example of how a digital signal processing chain might be implemented:
+This can be used to define abstractions of streaming processors, for instance.
+An example of how a digital signal processing chain might be implemented is presented below:

     :::C++
     class STREAM(num Width = 8){